nmnaughton/nmnaughton.github.io/research.md

 layout: page

 # The title of the page.
-title: My Research
+title: Research

 # Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.
 description: >
-  Overview of My Research
+  Overview of Research

 # You can show the description on the page by deleting this line:
 hide_description: true